Daniel-Pires/azure-docs/articles/vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps.md

 ---
 # Connect Azure VPN gateways to multiple on-premises policy-based VPN devices using PowerShell

-This article walks you through the steps to configure an Azure route-based VPN gateway to connect to multiple on-premises poilcy-based VPN devices leveraging custom IPsec/IKE policies on S2S VPN connections.
+This article walks you through the steps to configure an Azure route-based VPN gateway to connect to multiple on-premises policy-based VPN devices leveraging custom IPsec/IKE policies on S2S VPN connections.

 ## About policy-based and route-based VPN gateways